Dtronix/NexNet/README.md

 Each session is assigned a unique hub instance, ensuring that data is not shared between different sessions.
 This design guarantees that each session is independently handled, providing a secure and efficient communication mechanism between the client and server.

-## Features
-- Automatic reconnection upon timeout or socket losing connection.
-- High performance Socket and Pipeline usage.
-- Multiple transports and easy extensibility.
-- Server <-> Client communication
-  - Cancellable Invocations
-  - Streaming byte data via `INexusDuplexPipe`
-  - Streaming classes/structs data via `NexusChannel<T>`
-  - Proxies can return:
-    - void for "fire and forget" invocation situations such as notifications.
-    - ValueTask whcih waiting for invocation completion.
-    - ValueTask<T> which will return a value from the remote invocation method.
-- Server can message multiple connected clients with a single invocation.
-- Automatic reconnection of clients upon timeout or loss of connection.
-- Thorough use of ValueTasks in hot paths for reduced invocation overhead.
-- Ping system to detect timeouts from cline tand server side.
-- No reflection.
-All hubs and proxies are created by the NexNet.Generator project.
-This allows for fast execution and easier tracing of bugs.
-- Full asynchronous TPL useage throughout socket reading/writing, processing and execution of invocations and their return values.
-- Minimal external package requirements.
-[MemoryPack](https://github.com/Cysharp/MemoryPack)

 ## Transports Supported
 - Unix Domain Sockets (UDS)
 - TCP